Montefiascone

-Grave of Bishop Fugger featured in Est!
-Est!
-Est! legend.
+Grave of Bishop Fugger featured in the Est!
+Est!!
+Est!!! legend.

 Montefiascone is a town and comune of the province of Viterbo, in Lazio, central Italy.
 It stands on a hill on the southeast side of Lake Bolsena, about 100 km north of Rome.

 History

 The name of the city derives from that of the Falisci (Mons Faliscorum, "Mountain of the Falisci").
 Later, it was controlled by the Etruscans.
 It was suggested that Montefiascone occupies the site of the Etruscan Temple called Fanum Voltumnae, at which the representatives of the twelve chief cities of Etruria met in the days of their independence.
 Under the Empire, the festival was held near Volsinii.